right-rudder/blue-skies-astro/src/content/training-programs/en/multi-engine-instructor-mei.md

 longDescription:
   title: Elevate Your Instruction Career
   subTitle: |
     If you're ready to lead from the right seat and stand out in the flight training world, becoming a Multi-Engine Instructor (MEI) is your next big move.
 This advanced certification allows you to teach complex twin-engine operations, opening new doors for both professional growth and earning potential.
-At Blue Skies Above, our MEI Training Program—launching in 2025—is built to help you master the intricacies of multi-engine instruction with confidence and precision.
+At Blue Skies Above, our MEI Training Program , launching in 2025 , is built to help you master the intricacies of multi-engine instruction with confidence and precision.
 Spaces will be limited, so join the waitlist today and take the next step toward becoming a high-demand aviation educator.
   btnTitle: Join Waitlist Now
   btnURL: "/multi-engine-form"
 descriptionList: